La Vergne High School: History

 La Vergne High School opened in 1988 in response to the population explosion in North Rutherford County.
 Smyrna High School had been the only high school serving this area for approximately 40 years, and its overcrowding was the catalyst leading to the building of two new high schools: the new Smyrna High School next to Lee Victory Pkwy, and La Vergne High School on Wolverine Trail.

 Athletics

-The Wolverine's bowling team is coached by Matt Jackson, who was named Coach of the Year in 2012 by the Daily News Journal.
-In 2011, the girls team won against Blackman High School in the Regionals for District 7, while the boys team placed second against Smyrna High School.
-Sisters Keysha and Kylah Martin both qualified for the TSAA Division I Individual State Tournament representing Rutherford County.
+Sisters Keysha and Kylah Martin both qualified for the TSAA Division I Individual State Bowling Tournament in 2012 representing Rutherford County.
 By the end of the tournament, Keysha took the title and became the first female in Rutherford County to ever win the title.
 La Vergne is also the winner of the county track meet for 15 straight years and has been represented in the state track meet since 1994.